Sustainable Cooks

 Instructions

 • Whisk together warm milk, honey, and yeast in the bowl of a stand mixer.
 Let it sit until foamy and doubled in size.
 Looks Like: the top of a super creamy root beer!
-If you have instant yeast, skip this step and combine all the dough ingredients together and follow directions in step 2.
+If you have instant yeast, skip this step and combine the yeast, honey, and milk along with the dough ingredients together and follow directions in the next step (Step 1 under "Make the Dough".

-• Add flour, sugar, eggs, salt, and butter.
-Using the bread hook attachment on the stand mixer, mix the dough until it is a solid mass and the sides of the bowl are clean (about 2 minutes).
+• Add flour, sugar, eggs, salt, and butter to the proofed yeast in the stand mixer.
+Using the dough hook attachment on the stand mixer, mix the dough at "stir" or "2" until it is a solid mass and the sides of the bowl are clean (about 2 minutes).
 If the dough is still super sticky, add flour 1 tablespoon at a time until it is no longer sticking to the sides.

 • Gather the dough in one hand and quickly grease the bowl (I use a drizzle of olive oil).
 Place the dough back in and cover bowl with a clean damp kitchen towel.
 Let it sit until the dough has doubled in size (about 1 hour).
 Looks Like: a puffed up mass of dough with the top sides pulling away from the bowl.